s-AVE/MySQL-Assignment/README.md

      - Basic JOIN options include `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, and `FULL OUTER JOIN`.

 - Use a **UNION** to **stack multiple tables** or queries on top of one another
-     - **`UNION` removes duplicate values**, while **UNION ALL retains them**
+     - **`UNION` removes duplicate values**, while **`UNION ALL` retains them**

 >[!TIP]
-> If you know there are no duplicate values in the two tables you're combining a UNION ALL will run much faster than a UNION.
+> If you know there are no duplicate values in the two tables you're combining a `UNION ALL` will run much faster than a `UNION`.

 <h3>ASSIGNMENT: Multi-table Analysis</h3>

+1. ASSIGNMENT: **Basic Join**
-1. We've learned that there is a discrepancy between our orders and products tables in the candy database.
+- We've learned that there is a discrepancy between our orders and products tables in the candy database.
   Could you use your JOIN knowledge to figure out which product exist in one table, but no the other?
      | MySQL Query | Result |
      |----------|----------|
      | ![](/assets/sec4.assignment1_query.png) | ![](/assets/sec4.assignment1_output.png) |

+2. ASSIGNMENT: **Self Join**
-2. Our marketing team wants to do some analysis to identify which our products are similar in terms of price.
+- Our marketing team wants to do some analysis to identify which our products are similar in terms of price.
   Could you write a query to determine which products are within 25 cents of each other in terms of unit price and return a list of all the candy pairs.
      | MySQL Query | Result |
      |----------|----------|
      | ![](/assets/sec4.assignment2_query.png) | ![](/assets/sec4.assignment2_output.png) |